damienbod/angular-auth-oidc-client/docs/using-access-tokens.md

-# using the access token
+# Using the access token